yamatt/blog/content/blog/safety-and-security.md

 At least now you can see how you _would_ get to the draw that holds the battery.

-The smoke alarm is slightly closer to the wall and the screwdriver just fits in place.
+The smoke alarm is slightly closer to the wall and the screwdriver almost doesn't fit.

 After a bit of prying the draw comes out and the battery drops out of the draw.